-- a.
-Operational registration privileges may be suspended for a period of at least 30 calendar days, but not to exceed 180 calendar days, if the owner does one of the following: - (1) Fails to register or reregister a POV 30 calendar days or more after the registration expires. - (2) Operates a POV that does not meet mechanical standards (app C). - (3) Operates a POV without insurance.
-The Vehicle Registry Information Network (VERINET) provides the latest valid insurance status. - (4) Abandons a POV. - (5) Alters license plates or fails to secure them properly (paras 3-18b(2) and (6)). - (6) Fails to submit payment within the time specified. - (7) Refuses to remove or cover indecent or obscene bumper stickers, signs, writing, or graphic depictions on a POV (para 3-26). - (8) Transfers license plates to another POV. - b.
-Suspending authorities acting in accordance with this paragraph will notify the DES or CSF of suspensions.
+a.
+The RMV will enforce the loss of operational registration privileges if the owner does one of the following:

+(1) Fails to reregister any POV 30 calendar days or more after the registration expires.

+(2) Operates a POV that does not meet mechanical standards (app C).

+(3) Operates a POV without insurance.
+The Vehicle Registry Information Network (VERINET) provides the latest valid insurance status.

+(4) Abandons a POV.

+(5) Alters license plates or fails to secure them properly (paras 3-18b(2) and (6)).

+(6) Fails to provide the current registration fee within the time specified.

+(7) Refuses to remove or cover indecent or obscene bumper stickers, signs, writing, or graphic depictions on a POV (para 3-26).

+(8) Transfers license plates to another POV.

+(9) Fails to turn-in incorrect-sized license plates within the time specified.

+(10) Fails to register a vehicle as nonoperational as required (para 3-8).

+(11) Fails to return the temporary handicap-parking permit within the time specified.

+(12) Fails to provide the items required on AE Form 190-1AJ (Suspense/Clearance Form).

+b.
+The RMV acting in accordance with this paragraph will notify the DES or SF commander of the loss of registration privileges.

 c.
-Owners may appeal suspensions of registration privileges to the appellate authority if they believe the suspending authority has acted unjustly.
-The decision of the appellate authority will be final.
+Owners may appeal the loss of registration privileges by contacting the RMV at usarmy.sembach.usareur.list.rmv-cust-svc@mail.mil.
+The decision by the RMV will be final.

 3-24.
-REGISTRATION OF VEHICLES USED EXCLUSIVELY FOR RACING EVENTS AND OFFROAD RECREATIONAL VEHICLES
+REGISTRATION OF VEHICLES USED EXCLUSIVELY FOR RACING EVENTS AND OFF-ROAD RECREATIONAL VEHICLES a.
+POVs used exclusively for racing events and off-road RVs (glossary) must be registered.
+Registration requirements are the same as those for POV registration (para 3-5) except that-

-- a.
-POVs used exclusively for racing events and offroad recreational vehicles must be registered.
-Registration requirements are the same as those for POV registration (para 3-5) except that- - (1) The completed AE Form 190-1AA and a written request must be sent through the chain of command for USAG commander or USAFE/AFAFRICA MSG or LSG commander approval.
-AE Form 190-1AA requires USAG commander or USAFE/AFAFRICA MSG or LSG commander approval regardless of the applicant's grade. - (2) Proof of insurance or mechanical inspection is not required.
-However, the racing or offroad site's third-party liability insurance must be valid for a POV or offroad recreational vehicle before the owner or operator may use the vehicle in an event at the racing or offroad site. - (3) Neither license plates nor decals will be issued since racing and offroad recreational vehicles may not be operated or towed on public roads.
-They must be transported to and from racing and offroad sites on a trailer. - b.
+(1) The completed AE Form 190-1AA and a written request must be sent through the chain of command or supervision (a person at or above company commander grade, flight commander, or equivalent-level civilian) for USAG commander or USAFE/AFAFRICA wing commander approval, regardless of the applicant's grade.

+(2) Proof of insurance or mechanical inspection is not required.
+However, the racing or off-road site's third-party liability insurance must be valid for a POV or off-road RV before the owner or operator may use the vehicle in an event at the racing or off-road site.

+(3) Neither license plates nor decals will be issued since racing and off-road RVs may not be operated or towed on public roads.
+They must be transported to and from racing and off-road sites on a trailer.

+b.
 Owners will comply with the requirements of German law and local racing-club regulations.
 This includes provisions concerning third-party liability insurance and mechanical standards.
-No racing or offroad recreational vehicles will be operated on public roads or in fields and woods unless specifically authorized by German authorities. - c.
-AE Form 190-1A issued by the RMV will be overstamped with "Racing Vehicle" (for both racing and offroad recreational vehicles) and be valid for 1 year.
+No racing or off-road RVs will be operated on public roads or in fields and woods unless specifically authorized by German authorities.

+c.
+AE Form 190-1A issued by the RMV will be overstamped with "Racing Vehicle" (for both racing and off-road RVs) and be valid for 1 year.